Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

    * It turned out that the Makefile picks up environment variables during the build and install phases rather than using the values given during the configure step which is why we set the variables again in all three phases.

+   * For the non-GNU versions, we needed to remove the `--hash-size` linker flag included in the files for `pkg-config` and the `ncurses*6-config` commands as that breaks the linker on LLVM-based compilers on LUMI.
+It is an unfortunate side effect of compiling everything with the GNU compilers to have the weak symbol support.